How can you work ergonomically?

 Work sitting down

-For the ideal sitting position, it's important that you adjust the backrest and seat so that your lower back is supported and you have a straight back.
+For the ideal sitting position, it's important that you adjust the backrest and seat properly.
 Make sure that you're sitting at the correct height, with your knees at an angle of 90-100 degrees and your feet resting on the floor.
 Adjust your armrests so that the angle of your elbow is at least 90 degrees.
 Your armrests should match the table.

 Work standing up